apache/pulsar/site2/docs/security-tls-transport.md

 For both client and server key pairs, the administrator first generates a private key and a certificate request, then uses the certificate authority private key to sign the certificate request, finally generates a certificate.
 This certificate is the public key for the server/client key pair.

 For TLS transport encryption, the clients can use the **trust cert** to verify that the server has a key pair that the certificate authority signed when the clients are talking to the server.
-A man-in-the-middle attacker would not have access to the certificate authority, so they couldn't create a server with such a key pair.
+A man-in-the-middle attacker does not have access to the certificate authority, so they couldn't create a server with such a key pair.

 For TLS authentication, the server uses the **trust cert** to verify that the client has a key pair that the certificate authority signed.
 The Common Name of the **client cert** is then used as the client's role token (see [Overview](security-overview.md)).